-Purchasing a fixer-upper property is an excellent way to generate quick profits on a Southern California and Ohio real estate investment.
-Before you buy, make sure you understand the true cost of a fixer-upper property in Southern California and Ohio.
+Purchasing a fixer-upper property is an excellent way to generate quick profits on a Ohio and Southern California real estate investment.
+Before you buy, make sure you understand the true cost of a fixer-upper property in Ohio and Southern California.
 In our latest post, we explore the expenses so you will know exactly what to prepare for.

 Fixer-upper properties are a huge draw for both novice and seasoned investors.
 They can be an excellent way to achieve high ROI or find a home you can customize and renovate in any way you see fit.
 While investors all over the country flock to these kinds of properties, it is important to have a grasp on the true costs you are likely to face.
 Below, we discuss these costs and how to plan ahead so you don’t find yourself in over your head.

 On average, homeowners spend over $1,000 on building permits.
 The costs vary depending on the project, but you can expect to pay a few hundred to a few thousand dollars depending on your location and the scope of the work being done.

 Fixer upper properties can be purchased using an FHA 203(k) rehabilitation loan or a Fannie Mae Homestyle Renovation mortgage.
 These loans come with a reserve that is put into escrow in order to fund renovations.
 While these loans are great for bigger projects, they might be ideal when only small repairs are needed.
 You will face loan origination costs, a downpayment of around 5% down, as well as any other administrative costs.